 From the offset TOFT has been dedicated to British eco-conscious processing.
 All of our handknitted yarns for retail are spun in the UK.
 Eco-yarns and locally sourced knitting projects are proving extremely popular, with large brands now releasing their own 'green knitting' collections.
 At TOFT we do not carry one environmentally conscious yarn line, rather ALL of our yarn and products are ecologically and ethically sound.

-Alongside our British alpaca and luxury 100% wool range we also stock a British designed selection of imported alpaca fur products.
+Alongside our British luxury 100% wool range we also stock a British designed selection of imported alpaca fur products.
 When working with Peru we have been careful to ensure that we are working with fair trade importers.
 We work with companies who employ a team of in-house makers and also work with independent often family businesses or small co-operatives, carefully managing to ensure fair rates of pay and suitable working conditions.
 Working conditions, wages and workload expectations are continually monitored with all of our knitters to ensure we are fairly trading with Peru, and this maintains our high quality production.
-We are determined not to support alpacas being killed for their skins, and thus all of teddy bears, fur scarves and pom poms are made from the pelts of animals which have died from natural causes.
+We are determined not to support alpacas being killed for their skins, and thus all of our fur pom poms are made from the pelts of animals which have died from natural causes.
 As a consequence the availability and variability in the stock across our range can be very different subject to obtainability.

 All craft workshops are hosted in the TOFT Studio building, a bright and spacious barn conversion at Toft Manor, Dunchurch, Warwickshire CV22 6NR.
 See WORKSHOPS to view programme and book.

 The TOFT Shop, which sells our full range of yarns is also located here and is open 10am-4pm at the weekends.
 The shop is also open by appointment only Monday-Friday, please CONTACT US to book.
 You can view opening times HERE.

 We are now pleased to offer both walks and talks and specially tailored learn to knit or learn to crochet afternoons for small groups.
 Please CONTACT US for details.